 - For a Peru vacation, expensive and possibly striking designer clothing is unnecessary and only attracts attention.
 More appropriate is comfortable, breathable and durable clothing.
-Expensive jewelry and valuable watches also better stay at home or in the hotel safe; if you can’t live without choose silver over gold and simpler pieces.
+Expensive jewelry and valuable watches also better stay at home or in the hotel safe; if you can’t live without, choose silver over gold and simpler pieces.
 Only take the amount of money with you that you need for the city tour, excursion, shopping, etc. Leave valuables, documents (better carry a copy of your passport) and heaps of credit cards in your hotel safe or if possible at home.
-You can find more detailed info on this topic in our article "Money Matters – Useful safety measures when handling money and credit cards".
+You can find more detailed info on this topic in our article "Money Matters".

 - Avoid being anxious, confused, or searching helplessly in public.
 Such behavior usually is unnecessary and might in some circumstance be considered as an invitation by less kind-hearted people.

 - Don’t hold your cell or smartphone and cameras or camcorders carelessly in your hand.
-Before you even know what’s going on, thieves passing by on bikes, bicycles or on foot snatch what they are after and drive / run off.
+Before you even know what’s going on, thieves passing by on bikes, bicycles or on foot snatch what they are after and drive/run off.
 So better don’t play around with your nice smartphone on a busy street and leave it in your pocket.
-Use the little wrist straps of your camera / camcorder when taking pictures and filming; by the way these are also available for smartphones.
-And as a matter of course don't put your cellphone, purse, camera or other valuable items carelessly on the table in a café or restaurant.
+Use the little wrist straps of your camera when taking pictures or filming; by the way, these are also available for smartphones.
+And as a matter of course, don't put your cellphone, purse, camera or other valuable items carelessly on the table in a café or restaurant.